 - Keywords: systematicitiy, systematic, generalization, combinatorial, agent, policy, language, compositionality

-- TL;DR: We isolate the environmental and training factors that contribute to strong emergent systematic generalization in a situated language-learning agent
+- TL;DR: We isolate the environmental and training factors that contribute to emergent systematic generalization in a situated language-learning agent

 - Original Pdf: pdf